Skip to main content

 The Mighty Mommy: A Dash of Humor Goes a Long Way

 Cheryl Butler has hosted 300 episodes (and counting) about all things family thanks to a production company called Quick and Dirty Tips.
-She shares honest, realistic content about how to care for kids from newborn to teen.
+She shares honest, realistic content about how to care for kids from newborns to teens.
 Her humorous banter originates from a special wisdom that comes from decades of raising 8 children, which makes this one of the best podcasts for new mothers.

-Basically, these 8 best podcasts for new moms may not exactly make the entire parenting journey sound like a piece of cake.
-However, you’ll glean some important tips and insight from other women who’ve traveled down a similar road of parenthood.
+Basically, these eight best podcasts for new moms may not exactly make the entire parenting journey sound like a piece of cake.
+However, you’ll glean some important tips and insights from other women who’ve traveled down a similar road to parenthood.
 So, grab a cup of tea and your device and relax in your favorite chair.
 After all, information is power when it comes to unfamiliar territory—like becoming a mom.

 Leslie Anderson